 Timing Is Everything: When to Appeal a Child Custody Decision

 As already stated, timing is crucial when appealing a child custody decision.
-In Texas, a Notice of Appeal typically must be filed within 30 days after the final decision date.
+In Texas, you must typically file a Notice of Appeal within 30 days after receiving the final decision.
 If you miss this deadline, you risk losing your chance to appeal.
 Consult a lawyer as soon as you make your choice to ensure that you abide by all the rules and deadlines.

 The Duration of the Appeal Process in Texas

 As the appeals process can be time-consuming, expensive, and emotionally taxing, you need to consider this before making an appeal.
-The intricacy of the case, the quantity of cases before the appellate court, and whether extra hearings or oral arguments are required can affect how long the appeals process takes.
+The duration of the appeal can vary based on the case’s complexity, the appellate court’s caseload, and the necessity for additional hearings or oral arguments.
 An appellate court would typically decide a child custody appeal in a few months but sometimes you may wait for more than a year.

 Navigating Texas Child Custody Laws